-Topic / Area FIDE rule US Chess rule 1 .
-Default Time The rules for a competition shall specify a The game is lost by a player who arrives at the (No-Show default time in pre-event publicity if the chessboard more than one hour late.
-Time) default time is other than zero or if US Chess (Organizers may specify a different default Rules shall be used for the default time.
-(The time.)
-If both players are late, the elapsed time "default time" is the amount of time by which from the start of the round until the first player a player may be late for the start of the round.) arrives is divided in half, and that time is If the regulations of the event do not specify subtracted from each player's clock.
-(So, for a default time, then the default time is zero. instance, if the first player is forty minutes late,
+Topic / Area FIDE rule US Chess rule 1.
+Default Time The rules for a competition shall specify a The game is lost by a player who arrives at the (No-Show default time in pre-event publicity if the default chessboard more than one hour late.
+(Organizers Time) time is other than zero or if US Chess Rules may specify a different default time.)
+If both shall be used for the default time.
+(The "default players are late, the elapsed time from the start time" is the amount of time by which a player of the round until the first player arrives is may be late for the start of the round.)
+If the divided in half, and that time is subtracted from regulations of the event do not specify a default each player's clock.
+(So, for instance, if the first time, then the default time is zero. player is forty minutes late, twenty minutes should be subtracted from both sides of the clock.)